sklintyg/frontend/apps/rehabstod/README.md

 └── utils ─ Shared utils
 ```

+Top layer holds components and functions shared by every page.
+Parts that are shared between applications should be in `packages` in the [monorepo](/README.md#repository-structure).

 ## Local backend

 Default configuration will communicate with a deployed and share test API that works in most cases but in some scenarious it's required to have a local backend.